-If you've never heard of the TCPA and CTIA, here's a quick primer for how to follow best practices and legal guidelines for text message marketing.
-This post is meant for general information only, for legal advice, please consult a professional.
+If you've never heard of the TCPA and CTIA, here's a quick primer on how to follow best practices and legal guidelines for text marketing.
+This post is meant for general information only; for legal advice, please consult a professional.

-What is the TCPA, and why should I care?
+What is the TCPA, and why should I care for text marketing?

 TCPA stands for the "Telephone Consumer Protection Act" and was passed into law in 1991.
 The TCPA limits the use of robo-dialing systems, artificial or prerecorded voice messages, SMS text messages, and fax machines.